annumd/micro-FrontEnd/README.md

 |-- styles.css       # (Optional) External CSS file for styling
 |-- script.js        # (Optional) JavaScript file for interactions

-Setup & Usage

-Clone or download the repository.
-Open index.html in a web browser.
-Navigate through the website using the menu.

-How the Carousel Works

-The carousel displays images in a slideshow format.
-Users can click on previous and next buttons to navigate through the images.
-The JavaScript functions nextSlide() and prevSlide() handle the transitions.

-Check for console errors in the browser's developer tools (F12 → Console).

 Future Enhancements

 Add user authentication for personalized diet plans.
-Improve UI with more animations and transitions.
 Integrate a database to store user preferences.